 Should you fix your mortgage for two or five years?

-Two-year terms remain the most popular, but we explore whether they are the best value for money
+Our research found that five-year fixes are the most popular, but we explore whether they are the best value for money

 Ready to get a mortgage?